tecknovice/slides/README.md

 ## 🎨 Styling & UI Features

+- **Full Viewport Layout** - Pages utilize the entire browser window for immersive presentation
+- **Flexbox Design** - Content is centered and responsive across all screen sizes
 - **Clean, modern design** with Tailwind CSS
 - **Card-based layout** for each page
 - **Smooth animations** and page transitions